 A book release generates excitement and anticipation among your target audience.
 By creating a buzz before your book hits the shelves, you're generating interest and building momentum.
 It's a chance to capture the attention of readers, reviewers, and influencers.

 The first week of publication is also the most crucial for online algorithms.
-It uses the data from that first week to determine what type of people buy your book and whether or not to push it out organically.
+Amazon uses the data from that first week to determine what type of people buy your book and whether or not to push it out organically.
 The bigger your book release, the better!

 Think of it as a grand unveiling, a moment when you get to introduce your book to the world and make a lasting impression.
 This anticipation can result in pre-orders, media coverage, and word-of-mouth recommendations that set the stage for your book's success.